webarch-coop/ansible-role-upgrade/README.md

 ### upgrade_restart

-A boolean, restart systemd services when then are listed by `needrestart -b`, `upgrade_restart` defaults to `true`, set it to `false` to skip restarting services.
+A boolean, restart systemd services when then are listed by `needrestart -b`, `upgrade_restart` defaults to `true`, set it to `false` to totally skip restarting services.

+### upgrade_restart_skip

+A optional list of names of services that should not be restated, by default `upgrade_restart_skip` is a list containing only one service, `dbus.service`.

 ## Repository